 Myotonic dystrophy type 1 (DM1) is a rare, genetic, progressive muscle disease distinguished by myotonia.
 People living with DM1 typically experience progressive weakness of major muscle groups, which can affect mobility, breathing, heart function, speech, digestion and vision as well as cognition.
 The severity of symptoms and pace of progression varies.
-There are currently no disease-modifying therapies to treat DM1 that are approved or in clinical development.
+There are currently no disease-modifying therapies approved to treat DM1.

 Read on to learn about one family’s experience with DM1.

 Growing up, Joachim Boekelmann says, myotonic dystrophy “was always in my background, and in the back of my head.”

 His father was diagnosed in his 40s with the inherited muscle-wasting disease, meaning that Joachim and his sister each had a 50-50 chance of carrying it.
 Joachim took a genetic test and learned that he was a carrier.
 His sister was later diagnosed, too.